VRedBull/Data-Structures-and-Algorithms-Fundamentals/Notes/Part 5 Array ADT.md

 Here, we will discuss Merger operation

-- In merging, we will require atleast three arrays,  two of them sorted and one empty.
+- In merging, we will require at least three arrays,  two of them sorted and one empty.

 - We will check each element of both array and compare them one by one, if one is smaller than the other then we copy it to the new array.